evolarjun/amr/docs/Methods.md

 ## Protein searches (-p)

-AMRFinder-prot uses the database of AMR gene sequences, protein profile hidden Markov models (HMMs), the hierarchical tree of AMR protein designations, and a custom rule-set to generate names and coordinates for AMR genes, along with descriptions of the evidence used to identify the sequence.
+AMRFinder-prot uses the database of AMR gene sequences, protein profile hidden Markov models (HMMs), the hierarchical tree of AMR protein families, and a custom rule-set to generate names and coordinates for AMR genes, along with descriptions of the evidence used to identify the sequence.
 Genes are reported with the following procedure after both HMMER and BLASTP searches are run.